danielmw2001/DCC-GARCH/README.md

 ### For methodology, see PDF
 ### WIP:
--Refactor code to be object oriented
+-Refactor ugly code to be object oriented, get rid of redundant code

 -Notebook of backtesting